Shamsul Haider Siddique

 Shamsul Haider Siddique is a former Bangladesh Army officer and former deputy inspector general of prisons of Bangladesh Jail.
-He was second in command of the prison system and served under brigadier general Mohammad Zakir Hassan.
+He was second in command of the prison system and served under Brigadier General Mohammad Zakir Hassan.
 He served during the 2006–2008 Bangladeshi political crisis began as a military backed caretaker government assumed power at the end of October 2006 following the end of term of the Bangladesh Nationalist Party administration during time numerous politicians, including former ministers and two former prime ministers, were jailed.

 Siddique was responsible for the special cell where former prime ministers Sheikh Hasina and Khaleda Zia were detained.
 He oversaw the detention of more than a hundred political prisoners.

 Career

 On 20 June 2007, Siddique reported AKM Mohiuddin Ahmed, convicted assassin of Sheikh Mujibur Rahman, is seeking to appeal the death penalty against him.
-In September, he escorted Arafat Rahman Koko, son of former Prime Khaleda Zia, to Bangabandhu Sheikh Mujib Medical University where he was subsequently admitted.
-In November, he put prisons on alert across Bangladesh after Jama'atul Mujahideen Bangladesh tried to carryout a jail break in Comilla.
+In September, he escorted Arafat Rahman Koko, son of former Prime Minister Khaleda Zia, to Bangabandhu Sheikh Mujib Medical University, where he was subsequently admitted.
+In November, he put prisons on alert across Bangladesh after Jama'atul Mujahideen Bangladesh tried to carry out a jailbreak in Comilla.
 He was the jailer of the Special Prison (sub-jail) established in the Jatiya Sangsad, the national parliament, where former Prime Ministers Sheikh Hasina and Khaleda Zia were detained.
-Siddique went a study tour of Iran sponsored by the United Nations Office on Drugs and Crime.
+Siddique went on a study tour of Iran sponsored by the United Nations Office on Drugs and Crime.

-In December 2007, Siddique told The Daily Star that there were 600 prisoners sent to rigorous imprisonment who were given the duty to kill flies as they were too weak for more heavy duty work.
+In December 2007, Siddique told The Daily Star that there were 600 prisoners sent to rigorous imprisonment who were given the duty to kill flies as they were too weak for more heavy-duty work.
 He also told the newspaper that former Minister of Home Affairs Mohammad Nasim and former State Minister of Civil Aviation and Tourism Mir Mohammad Nasiruddin were working as librarians.
 He mentioned other ministers Wadud Bhuiyan, Amanullah Aman, and Ruhul Kuddus Talukder Dulu were working as gardeners.
-He told ATN Bangla, that former Minister of Law Moudud Ahmed spent his days writing in jail.
+He told ATN Bangla that former Minister of Law Moudud Ahmed spent his days writing in jail.
 He also spoke to the media about Altaf Hossain Chowdhury and Nazmul Huda.